piotrmurach/tty-option/README.md

 --foo bar
 ```

-Will internally cause an exception `TTY::Option::InvalidArgument` that will be stored in the `errors` list and make `params` invalid.
+Will internally cause an exception `TTY::Option::InvalidArgument` that will make `params` invalid.

 You can also express a validation rule with a `proc` object: